We Compare SPAXX vs FDIC:

 - Agency Floating-Rate Securities (11.57%)

 From these top holdings, it’s evident that SPAXX is a broad-range investment.
 The fund’s annual expense ratio is 0.06%, and the dividend yield is 0.01%.
 Its one-year total return is 0.00%.

-When you deposit cash into your Fidelity account, SPAXX will automatically be used to hold the money.
-The same applies to your core balance, uninvested cash that may be remaining in your account.
-Therefore, it’s not wrong to describe SPAXX as a core cash position.
+SPAXX will automatically be used to hold the money when you deposit cash into your Fidelity account.
+The same applies to your core balance, uninvested cash that may remain in your account.
+Therefore, describing SPAXX as a core cash position is not wrong.